The European Commission’s Online Dispute Resolution Platform

 Traders will also benefit from this new platform, as the Alternative Dispute Resolution procedures will help them avoid costly litigation fees and maintain good customer relations.

 How It Works

-It takes a maximum of 90 days for ODR cases to be resolved on this platform and 70% of users express satisfaction with this procedure.
-The alternative of legal action is usually more costly and takes longer.
+It takes a maximum of 90 days for ODR cases to be resolved on this platform while the alternative legal action is usually more costly and takes longer.